 Representative confocal micrography showing endothelial cells (green) using a novel genetically modified animal model to investigate endothelial phenotypes and extracellular vesicle shedding.
 Nuclei were stained using DAPI (blue).
 Other lung cell types are observed in red (mTomato).

 Plasma extracellular Vesicles loaded into a Nanoparticle Analyzer (NanoSight).

 Purinergic Signaling & Inflammation

-During my graduate research, for the first time, I identified the expression and function of the damage-associated molecular pattern receptors called P2X7 (massive ATP-activated receptors) on mesentery ECs and how losing the expression of these receptors critically impairs the purinergic signaling and NO production by ECs (Oliveira et al., 2013, 2016).
-We also observed that in the chronic stage of schistosomiasis, TGF-β (a regulatory and pro-fibrotic cytokine) induced a defect in the function of P2X7R on macrophages (Oliveira et al., 2014).
+During my graduate research, I identified the expression and function of the damage-associated molecular pattern receptors called P2X7 (massive ATP-activated receptors) on mesentery ECs and how losing their expression critically impairs the purinergic signaling and NO production by ECs (Oliveira et al., 2013, 2016).
+I also observed that in the chronic stage of schistosomiasis, pro-fibrotic TGF-β induced a defect in the function of P2X7R on macrophages (Oliveira et al., 2014).
 Recently, together with our cols., we also helped to identify that Cav-1 contributes to defective P2X7R function in macrophages (Savio et al., 2020), which may be a key step for schistosomiasis-induced inflammation.
 Although some anti-parasitic treatments are available against schistosomiasis, they are ineffective in fully recovering the inflammatory damage associated with the disease.
 Moreover, no targeted therapy exists for S. mansoni-associated lung disease.